JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 	url="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e3/Coat_of_Arms_of_Juan_Sebasti%C3%A1n_Elcano_A-71.svg/585px-Coat_of_Arms_of_Juan_Sebasti%C3%A1n_Elcano_A-71.svg.png"
 	fit="contain">

 Once 'true' cinnamon had begun to be associated only with cinnamon from Sri Lanka, European states strove to gain a foothold on the island, to get access to the cinnamon trade.
 From the sixteenth century onwards, local rulers bargained with the Portugese, and later the Dutch, for a share in the cinnamon trade, in exchange for political and/or military assistance against their rivals.
 The Portuguese made humble attempts to create a monopoly after they first arrived on Sri Lanka in 1505.
 They soon realized that this was impossible without getting involved in local politics on the island.
-Therefore, the Portuguese engaged in 'reluctant imperialism' to get access to cinnamon: they needed a permanent presence on the island, and eventually signed an agreement with the king of Kotte in 1533 to buy large amounts of cinnamon.[^ref8]
+Therefore, they engaged in 'reluctant imperialism' to get access to cinnamon: they needed a permanent presence on the island, and eventually signed an agreement with the king of Kotte in 1533 to buy large amounts of cinnamon.[^ref8]
 <param ve-map
 	title="Sri Lanka in the sixteenth century (after 1521).
 [Note: I have to create a ve-map tag based on a map in Wagenaar, p.
 32, and a map from Wikimedia Commons (https://upload.wikimedia.org/wikipedia/commons/d/d7/Sri_Lanka_geopolitics_-_after_%22Spoiling_of_Vijayabahu%22.png).]" center="7.792820, 80.750146"